kind2-mc/kind2/doc/usr/source/2_input/4_refinement_types.rst

    type LessThan100 = { x: Nat | x < 100 };

 declares a refinement type ``LessThan100`` whose base type ``Nat`` is itself a refinement type.
+Note that we can still recursively chase base types until we reach a primitive type.
+In this case, ``LessThan100``'s recursively chased primitive base type is ``int``.

 Additionally, refinement types can be components of more complicated types.